Rinnai Gas Boiler Recall Lawsuit | 2025 Latest Updates

 The U.S. Consumer Product Safety Commission (CPSC) issued warnings and coordinated the recall to mitigate further harm.
 The Rinnai gas boiler lawsuit focuses on holding the manufacturer accountable for these hazards and compensating affected individuals.

-Latest Rinnai Gas Boiler Recall Lawsuit Updates
+Latest Rinnai Gas Boiler Recall Updates

 FDA Reports and Statistics

-While the FDA does not regulate heating appliances, the U.S. Consumer Product Safety Commission (CPSC) maintains the Manufacturer and User Facility Device Experience (MAUDE) database and has logged multiple adverse event reports for the Rinnai boilers.
+The U.S. Consumer Product Safety Commission (CPSC) maintains the Manufacturer and User Facility Device Experience (MAUDE) database and has logged multiple adverse event reports for the Rinnai boilers.
 Reports primarily involve:

 • Elevated carbon monoxide emissions during normal operation.